Scientific Name

 If you grow Elephant's Foot outdoors, place it in sandy soil amended with rich, well-rotted compost.
 Be careful not to overwater.

 Elephant's Foot care is simple.
-Feed the plant with a very dilute (25 percent of normal) fertilizer with each watering.
+Feed the plant with a very dilute (25 percent of recommended) fertilizer with each watering.
 Withhold fertilizer and water sparingly during the plant's dormant period, when the vines turn yellow and die back.
-Plants often go dormant during the summer, but there is no set pattern or time schedule.
+Plants often go dormant during the summer, but there is no set pattern or schedule.

 Links